Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 #### B. Organization
 #####  - Mono-bloc
-That kind of organisation could be a compact organization (like a multi-bloc organization hook together) or an all in drying room organization
+That kind of organisation could be a compact organization (like a multi-bloc organization hook together) or an all in drying room organization.

 Advantages:
-easy to make, no pipe to link each part compact
+- easy to make, no pipe to link each part
+- compact

 Disadvantages:
 - not transportable for middle size (size of a big wardrobe) of dryer
 -